jlomako/webscraper/README.md

 # webscraper
-scheduled scraper that gets content from website and writes results to csv file
+gets content from website and saves result to csv file in data folder